mhdSid/gulp/README.md

 # Installation

-  Open up the terminal, and run these commands
+  Open up the terminal in the root directory of the app, and run these commands

-    mv ~/Desktop/path-to-my-project/gulp-project-automation/**/  ~/Desktop/path-to-my-project/
+      mv ~/Desktop/path-to-my-project/gulp-project-automation/*/  ~/Desktop/path-to-my-project/

       rm -rf "gulp-project-automation"

-    bower install (Optional: in case there's no bower.json file in the current project)
+      bower install (Installs libraries: Angular, jQuery..needed for the app development - optional)

       npm install

   Then, run

       gulp env-development

       gulp env-build

-    For Testing, run
+  For testing, run

-      karma start karma.conf.js (Results can be seen successfully passed using karma-spec-reporter)
+      node ./Test/TEST.js

 # About this Gulp

   This Gulp file prepares an AngularJs app that is mixed with Typescript to be ready for publishing.

   The App passes through two phases

       Development Phase

       Building/Production Phase

   In the development phase all Typescript files are compiled, all Less files are converted to CSS, browser prefixes are added to the main CSS file, all bower components are added to the index.html, and all JS/CSS scripts are also added to the index.html.

   Two watchers are also implemented to watch for all Typescript and Less changes in files.
   Any new TS file will be compiled and added automatically to the index.html through a specific additional watcher.
 Once a TS file is deleted, it will be automatically removed from the index.html.
   BrowserSync module is also implemented that reloads the browser on any file change.

   In the building phase images are compressed, HTML/CSS/JS files are minifed, fonts are copied to the build destination, angular dependencies get fixed, and html files are added to the angular template cache to minimize Ajax calls.

 # App Structure